- Jazz Faculty

 - MTSU Illinois Jacquet Jazz Festival

-The MTSU Jazz Studies Program is a vital and rapidly-growing facet of the MTSU School of Music, offering a course of study leading to a Bachelor of Music or Masters of Arts in Jazz Studies.
-MTSU Jazz Ensembles provide performing opportunities for all MTSU students and the Jazz Studies Program enhances the cultural life of both the University and community, most notably through the MTSU Jazz Artist Series and the annual MTSU Illinois Jacquet Jazz Festival.
+The MTSU Jazz Studies Area is a vital facet of the MTSU School of Music, offering a course of study leading to a Bachelor of Music or Masters of Music in Jazz Studies.
+MTSU Jazz Ensembles provide performing opportunities for all MTSU students and the Jazz Studies Program enhances the cultural life of both the university and community, most notably through the MTSU Jazz Artist Series and the annual MTSU Illinois Jacquet Jazz Festival.
 Jazz performance scholarships, and graduate teaching assistantship opportunities are also available to qualified students.

 Each year, several guest artists and clinicians visit the campus to present concerts, perform with student ensembles, and give workshops and master classes.
-Previous artist/clinicians include Rufus Reid, Benny Golson, Slide Hampton, Phil Woods, Eddie Daniels, Tim Hagans, Randy Brecker, David Liebman, Eric Alexander, Arturo Sandoval, Bob Mintzer (right), Kevin Mahogany, Marvin Stamm, James Williams, Carl Allen, Peter Erskine, Tony Reedus, and many others.
+Previous artist/clinicians include Rufus Reid, Benny Golson, Slide Hampton, Phil Woods, Dave Douglas, Tim Hagans, Jimmy Heath, David Liebman, Lee Konitz, Arturo Sandoval, Bob Mintzer, Karrin Allyson, Peter Bernstein, James Williams, Snooky Young, Jeff “Tain” Watts, Matt Wilson, Bill Cunliffe, and many others.

-Students can enjoy the diverse cultural offerings of Nashville (located just 30 minutes away) and the around-the-clock jazz programming of WMOT, the NPR affiliate broadcasting from the MTSU campus.
+Students can enjoy the diverse cultural offerings of Nashville (located just 30 minutes away) and create valuable life-long relationships in the arts and music industry communities.

 For more information, visit the links on this page or E-mail Jamey Simmons, Coordinator of Jazz Studies.